 Etymological origin of the word "Lord

 The term lord comes from the old English word "hläfweard".
 This describes a Germanic custom in which the chieftain provided food for his followers.
-Generally, the lord and lady refer to nobles of different genders.
+In general, the lord and lady refer to nobles of different sexes.
 However, there are exceptions.
 Lord of Mann is a title of the queen.
-Lord Mayors may also be of the female gender, although the separation between man and woman is widespread.
+Lord Mayors can also be of the female gender, although the separation between man and woman is widespread.

 The importance of the Lord of the Manor over time

 As early as 1066, the title of Lord of the Manor was introduced into the English feudal system.
 One of the main duties was to function in the court.
 The lord had incredible power.
 Today, of course, the power of the Lords of the Manor has declined.
 Democratic elements have replaced the feudal system of nobility.
 Nevertheless, the Lords of the Manor and Landlords are still held in high regard in the United Kingdom.

 Numerous disputes in the United Kingdom have meant that holding the titles of nobility Lord and Lady is still possible.
 In these cases, descendants claimed to have inherited land before the modern, British government existed.
 It is not uncommon to find historic titles of recognition and prestige in the British passport and identity card.
 If you acquire joint ownership of land and henceforth may call yourself a lord or lady, it is primarily a stage name.
 The registration in the identity card has high hurdles in Germany.
 With an elegant appearance, the certificate of appointment and a coat of arms, however, everyone buys that you are a real nobleman.